pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/event/crud.rst

 | :response_list:`_`

-* :response_code:`200,list of event listeners, empty list if there are none`
+* :response_code:`200,array of event listeners, empty array if there are none`

 | :return:`database representation of each event listener`